 The FCOI training is no longer administered through CITI or University Compliance Services Compliance Training System (CTS).
-Visit the COI training webpage for instructions on completing the mandatory FCOI training.
+Visit the COI training webpage.

 - I took the Responsible Conduct for Research (RCR) course in CITI that included a conflict of interest module.
 Will you accept this training?